Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/screen_space_effects/reflections.rst

 the previous frame color to create more accurate reflection than reflection probes.

-If a *Reflection Plane* is near a reflective surface, it will be used as the source for tracing rays more efficiently and fix the partial visibility problem
+If a *Reflection Plane* is near a reflective surface, it will be used as the source for tracing rays more efficiently and fix the partial visibility problem.

 .. figure:: /images/eevee_ssr_planar_reflection_combo.jpg